ohheyimjen/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document
+Object
+Model
+is an interface to web pages.
+It allows programs to read and manipulate the page’s content, structure, and styles.

 2. What is an event?

+An ‘event’ is represented by an object, which is sent to notify code of something that has taken place in an element.

 3. What is an event listener?

+‘event listener’ is the function that waits for the ‘event’ to occur.

 4. Why would we convert a NodeList into an Array?

+Although NodeLists are array-like, they cannot process methods like forEach, map, filter, etc. By converting our NodeList into an array, we can use those handy methods on our content.

 5. What is a component?

+A component is a combination of HTML, CSS, and/or JavaScript, that is made not un-similarly to a JS function, which is created to be reusable in a website or application.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [X] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [X] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [X] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [X] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product